Failure of the invariant cycle theorem over $\mathbb Z$: Introduction

+For any proper surjective family $\mathcal{X}\to B$ over a projective base $B$, the global invariant cycle theorem holds over $\bbQ$ \cite{Deligne-HodgeII}, stated formally as Theorem \ref{intro_thm_GICTQ}.
+One can ask whether the same global statement holds integrally (GICT$_\Z$).
+It is classically known to hold for Lefschetz pencils on a smooth projective variety \cite{Lam81}.

-We show that it can still be false in general:
+For semistable families over a complete curve, we show that GICT$_\Z$ holds for $H^1$, and for $H^2$ provided that $q(X_t)=0$ (see Corollary \ref{cor_GICT_H^1}).
+However, it is still false for $H^2$ in general:

-\begin{theorem} The global invariant cycle "theorem" (\textup{GICT}$_{\Z}$) fails over $\Z$ for a one-dimensional semistable family.
-More precisely, There is a smooth projective 3-fold $\mathcal X$, a smooth projective curve $C$, and a proper surjective morphism $\mathcal X\to C$ with semistable singular fibers, such that the restriction map
+\begin{theorem} The global invariant cycle ``theorem'' (\textup{GICT}$_{\Z}$) fails over $\Z$ for a semistable family.
+More precisely, there is a smooth projective threefold $\mathcal X$, a smooth projective curve $C$, and a proper semistable surjective morphism $\mathcal X\to C$, such that the restriction map